termsurf/text.tree/readme.md

 ## Welcome

-The `worm.star` library is a collection of text and binary parsers and generators.
+The `worm.tree` library is a collection of text and binary parsers and generators.
 They are in the form of grammars, for parsing and generating the appropriate input and output across many content types.

 ## Usage